 In terms of ICT, we have developed a broad and deep curriculum which includes computer programming, digital design and video production.
 We invest time, money and personnel to ensure that our pupils have access to the latest technology within a curriculum that is both purposeful and challenging.
 The academy enjoys a well-equipped computer suite along with strong investment in laptops, chrome books and tablet technology.
 All classrooms benefit from excellent IT resources to support and promote learning.

 Across the arts, we have a varied offer of drama, dance, art, design technology, and music.
 These are delivered within the classroom and through enriching experiences such as clubs and extracurricular opportunities.
 Pupils support the leadership of the arts across the academy, running initiatives such as photography competitions and contributing to assemblies.
 Our termly Music Stars (awarded to Year 3 and Year 4) and Music Ambassadors (awarded to Year 5 and Year 6) exemplify excellence within music.
-We are proud to be on the journey towards achieving the Artsmark and have already been recognised as a Music Mark school.
+We are proud to have achieved Artsmark Gold and have been recognised as a Music Mark school.

 We have an excellent programme of CPD for our staff clearly linked to our Academy Improvement Plan and grounded in robust, evidence-informed practice.
 To enhance our high quality provision, we regularly collaborate with wider external partners, such as the GLF Teaching School Hub, the West Horsham Schools Network (WHSN), and the Durrington Research School (DRS).
-We are proud to have an Evidence Lead in Education (Mrs Kim Brown, Deputy Headteacher) who works closely with DRS and the Education Endowment Fund.
+We are also a Leadership Delivery Partner school for West Sussex Local Authority due to our strength of leadership at all levels complemented by our highly effective innovative and inclusive practice.
+We specialise in working with other schools to help build sustainable improvement within their settings.

 Preparing pupils for their next steps